Outstanding car finance

 What is negative equity?

-How do you get into negative equity?
+How do I get out of negative equity?

 What are your options?